Opening a bank account for a club, community or society

 loading

 It’s also much more practical to have a separate account.
-While opening it may feel like a bit of a hassle, you don’t want to have to go through all your personal transactions to do your club’s accounting.
+While opening it may feel like a bit of a hassle, it means you won’t have to go through all your personal transactions to do your club’s accounting.

 How to open a bank account for a club

 First of all, make sure you are looking at the right account.
-You don’t want a personal bank account, nor a standard business account; instead, what you are looking for is usually called a “community account” by the big banks.
+You don’t want a personal bank account or a standard business account; instead, what you are looking for is usually called a “community account” by the big banks.
+It might also be called a “clubs and societies” account.

-Secondly, make sure you get fee-free banking (no monthly fees, free bank transfers, transactions and ATM withdrawals, at the very least); most offer it, but conditions will be slightly different at different banks, so make sure you compare accounts and get the most suitable to your needs.
+Secondly, look for an account without fees.
+Some accounts won’t charge a monthly fee and will offer fee-free everyday banking transactions too (bank transfers, transactions and ATM withdrawals).
+Conditions will be slightly different at different banks, so make sure you compare accounts and get the most suitable to your needs.

 Thirdly, make sure your organisation meets the eligibility criteria, which will also vary bank by bank.
-For example, in order to qualify for a community account your organisation will usually need to have a turnover below a certain limit, which can be as low as £50,000.
+For example, in order to qualify for a community account your organisation will usually need to have a turnover below a certain limit – this can be as low as £50,000.

 What documents do I need?